Netflix-Skunkworks/cloudaux/README.md

  - rate limit handling, with exponential backoff.
  - multi-account sts:assumerole abstraction.
  - orchestrates all the calls required to fully describe an item.
+ - control which attributes are returned with flags.

 GCP:
  - choosing the best client based on service
  - client caching
  - general caching and stats decorators available
  - basic support for non-specified discovery-API services
+ - control which attributes are returned with flags.
+(Service Account only)

 ## Orchestration Supported Technologies